-The Harrisonville Public School Foundation will induct two Harrisonville High School graduates into the HHS Distinguished Alumni Wall of Fame as part of Homecoming festivities on Sept.
-10. Danny Carmichael, class of 1978, and Taylor Moreland, class of 2009, will be honored during a halftime ceremony at the football game.
-The public is invited to congratulate them during a reception in the Harrisonville Middle School cafeteria from 5:30-6:30 p.m. that night.
+The Harrisonville Public School Foundation will induct two Harrisonville High School graduates into the HHS Distinguished Alumni Wall of Fame on February 18.
+George T. Sweitzer, Jr., class of 1939, and Dr. Julie (Wooten) Gaddie, class of 1991, will be honored during a ceremony at the Wildcat basketball games.
+The community is invited to a reception in the Harrisonville High School library from 5:30-6:30 p.m. that night.

 Danny Carmichael has a distinguished record of service to his community.
 Beginning in his high school years, Carmichael served as a volunteer firefighter, and he continued serving for 21 years.
 He rose in rank from a junior fireman to a lieutenant.
 He also volunteered for 10 years as an EMT/paramedic and 15 years with the Emergency Management Agency, which was previously known as Civil Defense, where he served as president of the all-volunteer group.